Nunnito/nunnix-manga/README.md

 ## TODO list
 - [x] Explorer, this contains the search engine
-- [ ] Data viewer, this contains the manga information
+- [x] Data viewer, this contains the manga information
-- [ ] Reader, this contains the manga viewer
+- [ ] Reader, this contains the manga reader
 - [ ] Library, where you can store your manga
 - [ ] Downloader, where it will download the manga
 - [ ] History, where you can see your history
 - [ ] Settings, where you can change the application settings
 - [ ] Import from local storage
 - [ ] Export to PDF, EPUB and CBZ
-- [ ] Better light theme
+- [ ] Light theme